Theodore Robinson Biography | Oil Paintings

 6-3-1852 Irasburg, USA - 4-2-1896 New York, USABack to Artist IndexView Artists Paintings

-In 1874 Theodore Robinson journeyed to New York City to attended classes at the National Academy of Design and the Art Students League.
 In 1876 he traveled to Paris to study under Carolus-Duran and at the École des Beaux-Arts, with Jean-Léon Gérôme.
-He first exhibited his paintings at the 1877 Salon in Paris, and spent the summer of that year at Grez-sur-Loing.
+He first exhibited his paintings at the 1877 Salon in Paris and spent the summer of that year at Grez-sur-Loing.

 In 1884 Theodore Robinson returned to France where he lived for the next eight years, visiting America only occasionally.
-Robinson gravitated to Giverny, which had become a center of French impressionist art under the influence of Claude Monet was in Giverny, and Robinson went there to experience it and he met Monet.
+The center of French Impressionist art under the influence of Claude Monet was in Giverny, and Robinson went there to experience it and he met Monet.

-It's unclear when Robinson met Monet, but by 1888 their friendship was enough for Robinson to move in next door to the famous impressionist.
-Robinson's art shifted to a more traditional impressionistic manner during this time, likely due to Monet's influence.
-While a number of American artists had gathered at Giverny, none were as close to Monet as Robinson.
-Monet offered advice to Robinson, and he likewise solicited Robinson for opinions on Monet's own works in progress.
+Robinson and Monet became close friends, and in 1888 their friendship was enough for Robinson to move in next door.
+Due to Monet's influence, Robinson's art shifted to a more traditional Impressionistic manner.
+While many American artists had gathered at Giverny, none were as close to Monet as Robinson.
+Monet offered advice to Robinson, and he likewise asked Robinson to comment on his own works in progress.

-With New York City as his base, Theodore Robinson circulated among a growing number of American artists pursuing Impressionism.
-He was particularly close to John Henry Twachtman and Julian Alden Weir, and spent time at the nearby Cos Cob Art Colony in Connecticut.
+With New York City as his home base, Theodore Robinson circulated among a growing number of American artists pursuing Impressionism.
+He was particularly close to John Henry Twachtman and Julian Alden Weir and spent time at the nearby Cos Cob Art Colony in Connecticut.

-In 1895, Theodore Robinson enjoyed a productive period in Vermont, and in February 1896 he wrote to Monet about returning to Giverny, but in April he died of an acute asthma attack in New York City.
-He was 43 years old.
+In 1895, Theodore Robinson enjoyed a productive period in Vermont, and in February 1896 he wrote to Monet about returning to Giverny, but two months later he died of an acute asthma attack in New York City at the age of forty-three.